Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 us, Jeff just gave us a great segue.

-We're doing a meet
+We're doing a meet the partner episode

-Rich, one of our three partners
+with Jeffrey Rich, one of our three

-that I touched on. we.
+partners that I touched on.

-so you enjoy this component of it.
+He.
+So you enjoy this component of it?

-What got you here in.
+What got you here

-Like, what's career path?
+Like what's career path?

 Because you didn't have,